 I have also made a timeline of when to do what to help keep you on track.
 Sometimes the stress of preparing for a holiday meal is caused by not knowing what to do next.
 The timeline shows how I would make this meal in a timely manner.
 Just remain flexible, as little “hiccups” do happen when you're working in the kitchen.
 I’ve purposely made this menu simple, keeping in mind that many of us prepare holiday meals with just one cook.
 But I’ve included other recipes idea at the bottom if you want to expand the menu.

-and/or Fresh Orange Juice: There is still not a lot of fresh local fruit in our area, but oranges have been on sale.
+Mango Orange Smoothie and/or fresh orange juice: There is still not a lot of fresh local fruit in our area, but oranges have been on sale.
 Oranges, bananas and mango make an amazing smoothie without the need for any added sweeteners.
 You could also make freshly squeezed orange juice to serve as well or instead.

-: These are a favorite in our household.
+Fluffy Whole Wheat Biscuits: These are a favorite in our household.
 The overnight soaking process not only makes them more nutritious, but it provides a much better texture than the vast majority of 100 percent whole wheat baked goods.
 You just need to remember to start the night before.
-For a gluten- and grain-free option, try these biscuits
+For a gluten- and grain-free option, try these biscuits.

 1. The night before, start “soaking” the biscuit dough and set the table.

 2. In the morning, if making fresh orange juice, make it first.
 Put in the refrigerator to keep cool.

 3. Finish and bake the biscuits.